bioidiap/bob.extension/doc/guide.rst

 All these steps are combined in the ``./bin/bob_new_version.py`` script.
 This script needs to be run from within the root directory of your package.
+By default, it will make an elaborate guess on the version that you want to upload.
 Please run:

 .. code-block:: sh